rosspalmer/fp-in-scala-data-exercises/README.md

 to handle common issues encountered in a Spark data setup.
 These examples use either Scala native with Spark, Spark SQL functions enabling FP, or Python with Pyspark.

+## Functional Programming in Data

+Spark users, or any data engineers using Scala, will generally not use a purely functional patterns like a `cats` user or general Scala developer.
+Dealing with an external data platform(s) and common conventions often make this impractical to have hard FP enforcement but Spark users can still benefit greatly from using FP approaches when appropriate.

+- Purely functional transforms and UDFs are easy to maintain, test, and extend
+- Scala's functional syntax allows for handling exceptions in a much cleaner way
+- Functional code improves re-usability by forcing developers to isolate and identify contextual data for data operations

 ## Book: Functional Programming in Scala

 Official Link: [_Functional Programming in Scala_ by Chiusano and Bjarnason](https://www.manning.com/books/functional-programming-in-scala)